paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-082-solid-waste-disposal.md

   (E) the delivery prohibition requirement established by [section 6991k of this title](./chapter-082-solid-waste-disposal.md#section-6991k), shall be subject to a civil penalty not to exceed $10,000 for each tank for each day of violation.
 Any person making or accepting a delivery or deposit of a regulated substance to an underground storage tank at an ineligible facility in violation of [section 6991k of this title](./chapter-082-solid-waste-disposal.md#section-6991k) shall also be subject to the same civil penalty for each day of such violation.

-**(e) Incentive for performance** Both of the following may be taken into account in determining the terms of a civil penalty under subsection (d) of this section:
+**(e) Incentive for performance** Both of the following may be taken into account in determining the terms of a civil penalty under subsection (d):

 (1) The compliance history of an owner or operator in accordance with this subchapter or a program approved under [section 6991c of this title](./chapter-082-solid-waste-disposal.md#section-6991c).